BuildOnViction/tomorelayer/README.md

 Next, setup local databases with **Docker**

-*For development environment, we are going to have 2 PosgreSQL database docker-containers, one for developing & the other for testing - each get exposed on its own local port*
+*For development purpose, we are going to have 2 PosgreSQL docker-containers, one for developing & the other for testing - each get exposed on its own local port*

 ``` shell
 $ npm run docker